 The liver transplant service consists of new liver transplant patients, liver transplant patients readmitted to the hospital for a variety of reasons, and end stage liver disease patients or fulminant liver failure patients who are at Tampa General Hospital for the purpose of management of their disease until liver transplantation is available.
 The resident will become a key member of the liver transplant service.
 The resident will round with the liver transplant team (Transplant surgeon, transplant coordinator, transplant nurse practitioner, and surgical housestaff from the University of South Florida school of medicine).
 Initially the resident will follow a handful of patients, and round with the preceptor and the team.
 The goal is for the resident to take over the entire service (usually 8 to 12 patients) as they feel comfortable.
 The resident will perform patient admission medication histories and do discharge teaching on all of their patients, and participate in the medication teaching classes provided for patients, 3 times a week, on the transplant floor.
 The resident will provide drug information to the transplant healthcare professionals, and discuss direct patient care with the transplant pharmacotherapy specialist on a daily basis.
 Co-precepting of students will be part of the responsibilities of the resident as time allows.
 Topic discussions will occur with the preceptor 2 to 3 times a week.
 They will be determined by the preceptor, the resident, and the issues that arise with patients on the service.
 Research opportunities will be discussed prior to the start of the rotation.
-Andrew Brueckner, PharmD, BCPS Pharmacotherapy Specialist, Solid Organ Transplant Dr. Brueckner received his Doctor of Pharmacy degree from Massachusetts College of Pharmacy and Health Sciences.
-He then completed his PGY1 Pharmacy Practice Residency at Beth Israel Deaconess Medical Center in Boston, MA in 2016 and a PGY2 Solid Organ Transplant Residency at Tampa General Hospital in 2017.
-After completion of his residency, he continued at Tampa General Hospital working as a clinical pharmacist on the solid organ transplant unit.
-Dr. Brueckner's current role in the residency program is as a preceptor in training and teaching co-preceptor for the PGY2 Solid Organ Transplant Resident.
-Dr. Brueckner holds an Adjunct Professor of Pharmacy Practice appointment at USF College of Pharmacy where he provides transplant focused lectures in pharmacotherapeutics and pharmacology.
-He is also an active member for the American Society of Transplantation and the International Society of Heart and Lung Transplantation.
 Drew Silverman, PharmD, BCPS Pharmacotherapy Specialist, Solid Organ Transplant Dr. Silverman is a PharmD who has been working with kidney, liver and pancreas transplant patients for over 20 years.
 He received his BS and PharmD from the University of the Sciences of Philadelphia (Philadelphia College of Pharmacy).
 Dr. Silverman spent four years at the Hospital of the University of Pennsylvania, and then six years at the University of Pittsburgh Medical Center, working with transplant patients.
 He has spent the last 12 years at Tampa General Hospital working with the abdominal transplant programs.
 Dr. Silverman's main interests include patient education, empowering patients to take control of their disease, and continuity of care.
-His clinical interests include critical care, infectious
+His clinical interests include critical care, infectious disease, nutrition, immunology/

-disease, nutrition, immunology/ immunosuppression, end stage liver disease, and chronic renal insufficiency.
+immunosuppression, end stage liver disease, and chronic renal insufficiency.
 He has given over 100 professional and patient presentations at local, state, and national meetings.
 He has written two book chapters and been an author of several publications.

 Emergency Medicine

 Preceptor(s):

-Katelyn Dervay, PharmD, MPH, BCPS, FASHP; Mary Dansby, PharmD, BCPS; Ana Avram, PharmD, BCPS; Katie Smith, PharmD, BCPS; Dawn Tsang, PharmD, BCPS Description:
+Katelyn Dervay, PharmD, MPH, BCPS, FASHP; Mary Dansby, PharmD, BCPS; Ana Avram, PharmD, BCPS; Lindsay Patel, PharmD, BCPS; Katie Smith, PharmD, BCPS; Dawn Tsang, PharmD, BCPS Description: